marcelobruzetti/marcelobruzetti/README.md

 I'm a developer who got stuck in legacy code for many years 😵‍💫 and is now studying and applying new technologies.<br>
 My main language is PHP, working with Laravel.<br>
 I'm also develop apps with Flutter, and in the past with Java and Swift.<br>
-Currently working with crawlers in NodeJS.<br>
+Currently working with web crawlers in NodeJS.<br>
 Studying Go to develop a server for my own company.<br>

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=marcelobruzetti&layout=compact&theme=github_dark&hide_border=true)](https://github.com/anuraghazra/github-readme-stats)